Egypt bets on ancient finds to pull tourism out of pandemic | Business

 The Red Sea resort of Sharm el-Sheikh is now home to an archaeological museum, as is Cairo's International Airport, both opened in recent months.
 And officials have also said they still plan to open the massive new Grand Egyptian Museum next to the Giza Pyramids by January, after years of delays.
 Entrance fees for archeological sites have been lowered, as has the cost of tourist visas.

-In 2019, foreign tourism's revenue stood at $13 billion.
+In 2019, foreign tourism's revenue stood at USD 13 billion.
 Egypt received some 13.1 million foreign tourists — reaching pre-2011 levels for the first time.
-But in 2020, it greeted only 3.5 million foreign tourists, according to minister el-Anany.
+But in 2020, it greeted only 3.5 million foreign tourists, according to the minister el-Anany.

 At the newly opened National Museum of Egyptian Civilization, Mahmoud el-Rays, a tour guide, was leading a small group of European tourists at the hall housing the royal mummies.